AdityaGupta030697/DiceGame/README.md

 # DiceGame

+This repository contains the code for the Google: Applied CS with Android course.
+This course revisits and implements concept from Data Structures and Algorithms as well as Artificial Intelligence.

 Scarne’s Dice is a turn-based dice game where players score points by rolling a die and then:

 - if they roll a 1, score no points and lose their turn